arnoldvantveld/drainage-design-toolbox/README.md

 The first use of this toolbox is in the refugee camps near Cox's Bazar in Bangladesh.
 The tool is developed by Arnold van 't Veld (DSSWater - Nelen & Schuurmans) in collaboration with UNHCR, WFP and IOM and is now open to use for other humanitarian contexts.

+Please use this tool for your purpose and share your issues and improvements on this platform.

 ## Installation

 ### ArcGIS toolbox